 Baylor University is a wonderful option for individuals interested in a Journalism major.
-Graduates of the Journalism program make an average of $36,590 in the first five years of working and $67,956 after their first five years of working.
+Students from the Journalism degree program at Baylor University make 7.0% above the typical college graduate with the same degree.
 Positioned in Waco, Texas, this school is a strong choice for students who enjoy the thrill of a large city.

 It's hard to find a better school than Texas Tech University if you want to pursue Journalism as a major.
 Journalism students from Texas Tech University earn a boost of around 6.9% over the average earnings of journalism majors.
 Want a sizable student body?
 This school has over 20,000 students on campus.

 It is hard to find a better school than University of North Texas if you want to pursue Journalism as a major.
-Soon after graduating, Journalism students usually make around $35,043 at the beginning of their careers.
+Journalism students from University of North Texas receive an earnings boost of around 5.7% above the average earnings of journalism graduates.
 With over 20,000 students, University of North Texas is among the largest schools in the nation.

 It's difficult to beat Texas State University if you wish to pursue Journalism as a major.
-Journalism graduates from Texas State University get a earnings boost of about 1.4% over the average earnings of journalism majors.
+Graduates of the journalism program report average early career earnings of journalism and mid-career earnings of $63,588.
 This school is located in the suburban area of San Marcos, Texas, close to shops and other amusement.